-Marita (mother of two, both with autism): We flew to Queensland in January just after the floods.
+Marita (mother of 2 autistic children): We flew to Queensland in January just after the floods.
 We arrived the day the floods were meant to peak.
 And we actually restricted a lot of the kids’ access to TV so they wouldn’t see the news.
 Restricted their access to the computer so they wouldn’t accidentally go to the news website, see stories about the flooding, about people dying and stuff.
 Because they would just get so distressed about what was happening.
 They wouldn’t be able to understand that Queensland was not Melbourne, and that where we were going on the Gold Coast was not flooded and that their family who were on the Gold Coast weren’t dying in this flood.

 Joanne: They like preparation, umm, it’s very funny because as a family – although there is four children, we do try and get away a bit, because we feel it’s good for the twins to… to get out of that five kay (km) radius.
 You know: of your home environment – to get away.
 And my daughter Xalie, who’s a routine little chicken, she sees signs that we’re going away.
 So, Mum will be getting bags out, she’ll be packing up, and maybe the dog has been taken to Grandma’s the night before and the first thing she always does is, she sees it looks like we’re going away, so she’ll go in, she’ll grab the DVDs, she’ll go out and put them in the car, and she’ll sit in the car.
 And she’ll wait in the car for… half an hour or an hour.
 Because she sees that we’re going away and she doesn’t want to be left behind (laughs) so she’ll sit waiting in the car.